Don't be afraid of silence -

-Everyone is different and grief affects individuals differently; so when friends or family are grieving, it can be difficult to know what to say.
-This is probably why some people avoid others who have suffered loss.
-You may have heard stories of times when someone is suffering from grief that has seen a friend cross the street rather than meet them on the path.
+Everyone is different and grief affects everyone differently; so when friends or family are grieving, it can be difficult to know what to say.
+This is probably why some people avoid others who have suffered a loss.
+You may have heard stories of when someone suffering from grief has seen a friend cross the street rather than meet them on the path.
 This kind of avoidance is very hurtful but perhaps understandable when we consider that we are not always equipped to know what to say when somebody has experienced bereavement.

 Nevertheless, there are some things that we can and perhaps should say.